 In eventually consistent systems, anti-entropy, read-repairs, etc. hurt performance and increase cost.
 But even in steady state, read operations read from a quorum to serve closer to correct responses and fix inconsistencies.
 For a replication factor of the 3, such a system’s read throughput is essentially ⅓.

 Local secondary indexes in Apache Cassandra (see blog ) require a fan-out read to all nodes, i.e. index performance keeps dropping as cluster size increases.
-With YugaByte’s distributed transactions, secondary indexes will both be strongly-consistent and be point-reads rather than needing a read from all nodes/shards in the cluster.
+With YugabyteDB’s distributed transactions, secondary indexes are both strongly-consistent and point-reads rather than a read from all nodes/shards in the cluster.

 Apache Cassandra is implemented in Java.
 GC pauses plus additional problems, especially when running with large heap sizes (RAM).
-YugaByte is implemented in C++.
+YugabyteDB is implemented in C++.

 Apache Cassandra needs constant tuning of compactions (because of Java implementation, non-scalable, non-partitioned bloom filters and index-metadata, lack of scan-resistant caches, and so on.).

-The current RDBMS solutions (using async replication) and NoSQL solutions work up to 2-DC deployments; but in a very restrictive manner.
+The current RDBMS solutions (using async replication) and NoSQL solutions work up to 2 data center deployments; but in a very restrictive manner.
 With Apache Cassandra’s 2-DC deployments, one has to chose between write unavailability on a partition between the DCs, or cope with async replication model where on a DC failure some inflight data is lost.

 YugabyteDB’s distributed consensus based replication design, in 3-DC deployments for example, enables enterprise to “have their cake and eat it too”.
 It gives use cases the choice to be highly available for reads and writes even on a complete DC outage, without having to take a down time or resort to an older/asynchronous copy of the data (which may not have all the changes to the system).